Riverscapes/arcGNAT/docs/About-GNAT-Projects.md

 ### Realization

-A GNAT realization represents steps 1 and 2 in the current GNAT workflow.
+A GNAT realization represents steps 1 and 2 in the current GNAT *Analyze Network Attributes* workflow.

 1. Initial Network Topology table is generated
 2. Network features and errors are identified